 European Space Week 2022

-The European Space Week, the go-to event for Europe’s space community, is happening from 3 to 6 October 2022 in Prague, Czech Republic.
-From policymakers to industry, start-ups, entrepreneurs, public authorities, investors and users, it is the place to be for anyone interested in current – and future – trends of the EU’s Space Programme.
-The four days of the event are packed with plenaries, panel discussions, award ceremonies and high-level keynote addresses.
+The European Space Week, the go-to event for Europe’s space community, took place from 3 to 6 October 2022 in Prague, Czech Republic.
+From policymakers to industry, start-ups, entrepreneurs, public authorities, investors and users, it was the place to be for anyone interested in current – and future – trends of the EU’s Space Programme.
+The four days of the event were packed with plenaries, panel discussions, award ceremonies and high-level keynote addresses.

-The event is jointly organised by the European Commission and the EU Agency for the Space Programme (EUSPA) in collaboration with the Czech Presidency of the Council and the City of Prague.
+The event was jointly organised by the European Commission and the EU Agency for the Space Programme (EUSPA) in collaboration with the Czech Presidency of the Council and the City of Prague.